asimkhan8107/APB/README.md

 NOTE: Data transfer can not occur concurrently because the read data and write data buses do not have their own individual handshake signals.

+# Operating States
+The state machine operates through the following states:
+**IDLE**    This is the default state of thr APB iterface.
+**SETUP**   When a transfer is required, the interface moves into the SETUP state, where the appropriate select signal, PSEL is asserted.
+The interface only remains in the SETUP state for one clock cycle and always moves to the ACCESS state on the next rising edge of the clock.
+**ACCESS**  The enable signal, PENABLE is asserted in the ACCESS state.
+The following signal must not change in the transition between SETUP and ACCESS and between cycles in the ACCESS state:
+                  - PADDR
+                  - PPROT
+                  - PWRITE
+                  - PWDATA, only for write transaction
+                  - PSTRB